Antonomasia3/lmao/Reporting-problems.md

 Please note that issues/discussions not adhering to these guidelines will most probably be ignored and may simply be closed/deleted without any explanation as a reply.

-Despite having the possibility to do so, I vouch not to edit or alter and third party reply or post on these forums.
+Despite having the possibility to do so, I vouch not to edit or alter any third party reply or post on these forums.

 ExplorerPatcher is provided AS-IS.
 I do my best to make it work under most circumstances, although I can mention in advance some configurations for which I won't provide active support and the reasons why: